Ledecka gets second Olympic gold, this time in snowboarding

 In a sport that’s often decided by micro-fractions, Ledecka romped all the way through.
 She had the fastest qualifying time; she won three of her races by .71, .97 and, in the final, by .46 seconds, while the fourth was decided when her opponent slid off the course.

-No surprises here, she pumped her fist, then rode over and offered a long congratulatory hug to Joerg.
+No surprises here.
+At the end, she pumped her fist, then rode over and offered a long congratulatory hug to Joerg.
+She conceded that after the whirlwind of the ski win, she felt some pressure.

+”(People) were reminding me, `Yeah, you’re a skier, you did a great success,”’ she said. `’Which was very nice but I was thinking `OK, but you have to change and be a snowboarder already.”’

-Everyone should have expected this from the leader in World Cup points and multiple winner on the snowboarding circuit, who always insisted on doing both sports.
+She’s quite a snowboarder – the leader in World Cup points and a multiple winner this year on the snowboarding circuit.
+She always insisted on doing both sports.

-In the men’s race, Switzerland’s Nevin Galmarini won the gold, beating South Korea’s Sangho Lee to the line in the final.
+But make no mistake, switching back and forth is not as easy as she made it look.

+”Oh, no, it’s impossible,” said Ledecka’s snowboard coach, Justin Reiter. ”You can go grab Teddy Ligety, go grab Lindsey Vonn, go grab Mikaela (Shiffrin), grab whoever you want, give `em two years and tell them to come out and race us, and we’ll see what happens.